WICG/bundle-preloading/subresource-loading-client.md

 ...
 ```

 Note that the list of resources may use relative (to the bundle file) URLs.
-If absolute URLs are used, they mush abide by the same origin and path restrictions mentioned above.
+If absolute URLs are used, they must abide by the same origin and path restrictions mentioned above.

 Regardless of the API used, this results in an HTTP request being sent to the server pointing at the bundle file and indicating in the `Bundle-Preload` header the resources to request.